 Build Your Street Cred

-is never one monolithic idea that can only be approached in one way.
-Think of a politician
+never one monolithic idea that can only be approached in one way.
+Think of a politician and how

-and how their message is, in general, the same, but somehow its delivery is very different
+their message is, in general, the same, but somehow its delivery is very different at the golf

-at the golf course than it is in the processing plant.
+course than it is in the processing plant.
 That’s what we have to think about now.
+What are the

-What are the many different ways people could view the app, the company and the problem we solve.
+many different ways people could view the app, the company and the problem we solve.
+We are

-We are going through the who, what, where, when, why and how of the matter, and each question
+going through the who, what, where, when, why and how of the matter, and each question could

+have many answers.
 Say your app shows people where to recycle old mobile app manuals.
-How would they approach
+How would

 - Cleaning house